wp-plugins/kt-photogallery/readme.txt

 Both albums and galleries can be added to a theme's navigation menu.

 Note that this plugin does not provide any CSS formatting and JavaScript for frontend presentation of galleries and albums.
 You have to format them yourself and integrate necessary JavaScript libraries, e.g Lightbox, yourself.
 This plugin merely gives a framework for gallery and album creation via custom post types and registration of designs for a frontend presentation.

+If you found a bug or have any questions, complains or suggestions please feel free to contact me.

 **Theme Integration**